F0nz0/NanoSpeech_basecaller/README.md

 A new Basecaller software for the single-step detection of modified bases during basecalling procedures of direct-RNA raw data.
 NanoSpeech is based on a Transformer model with expanded dictionaries with respect to canonical-nucleotides only (A,C,G,U,I=Inosine or other additional modifications).
 It provides also utilities for the mapping of these modified onto a reference genome or transcriptome, providing predictions on both a per-read and a genome-space level (aggregated data).

 ## **Required Softwares**:
 NanoSpeech has been tested on a CentOS-7 system with an NVIDIA A100-PCIE-40GB GPU (Compute Capability 8.0), CUDA 11.8, cuDNN 8.6 and TensorFlow v.2.7.0.
-This tool uses internally (and not) some software that should be installed preferably into a new conda enviroment. \
+This tool uses internally (and not) some software that should be installed preferably into a new conda environment. \
-After the activation of the conda enviroment install the following softwares:
+After the activation of the conda environment install the following software:
 1) Python >= 3.7
 2) Samtools >= 1.3.1
-3) Minimap2 == 2.24
+3) Minimap2 >= 2.24

 ## **Installation**:
 1) Download the source code from GitHub repository at the url https://github.com/F0nz0/NanoSpeech_basecaller: